Dmboucher242/Portfolio/README.md

 # Portfolio

 ## About
-My portfolio is a an app that displays all of my projects for future employers to view, as well as a contact and about me page.
+My portfolio is an app that displays all of my projects for future employers to view, as well as a contact and about me page.

 ## Technologies
 * HMTL